aigulsharip/GymCRMCoreMVC/README.md

    Logging was implemented in LoggingInterceptor and WebMvcConfig classes.
    Implemented logging using @Slf4j for all service and controller classes.
 2. Pay attention that each environment - different db properties.
-   Different db configs indicatedd for each environment
+   Different db configs indicated for each environment
 3. All functions except Create Trainer/Trainee profile.
 Should be executed only after Trainee/Trainer authentication (on this step should be checked username and password matching).
    Will be completed in Spring Security module.